 If You Say Run was not helped by the slow pace in the Grade 2 Mares Hurdle before keeping on well at the finish while in the Clarence House Chase Diego Du Charmil was not the first horse unable to keep tabs on the prolific Altior.

 Nearer to home at Taunton I was very pleased to see Vicente involved from the start in the £50,000 Portman Cup before staying on to finish third behind Royal Vacation.
 All roads for Vicente will lead to Ayr in April when he bids to win his third Scottish Grand National.

 This coming weekend Frodon is on course for the Grade 2 Cotswold Chase at Cheltenham.
 All his best form is short of three miles but he was far from disgraced in his two attempts over that distance and deserves a shot at this Gold Cup trial after another superb season.
 We will know better after the race if he heads for the Ryanair Chase at the Festival or the Gold Cup.
 We also have several entries in the £100,000 Skybet Chase at Doncaster and will finalise plans once we know ground conditions at the course.

-For all the latest news on my runners please turn to my Betfair column which goes live at 5 pm on Friday and Saturday.
+For all the up to date news on our Saturday runners please turn to my Betfair column which goes live late on Friday afternoon.